sulaihasubi/sulaihasubi.github.io/_pages/about.md

 Projects I worked on include Text Pre-processing for NLP in the documents management system, Integrated Data Intelligence (IDI), and applied cutting-edge Computer Vision skills  for POC in face recognition & counting for productivity measurements.
 More details about this project can be found here:
 <p class="text-center"><a href="https://sulaihasubi.github.io/portfolio/" class="btn btn--info">View My Portfolio</a></p> </p>

-Why Data Science & Artificial Intelligence
+My Journey to Data Science
 ---

 My Data Science Skills
 ---
+I have for one and half years experinced in Data Science,

 Keywords